janithScript/Virtual_Assistant/README.md

 * You can ask:- play music, youtube, time now, skills please, google, shutdown, chat, weather and etc.

-* You can type and send the prompt directly to the Virtual Assistant.
+* You can type and send the promt directly to the Virtual Assistant.